jesusprubio/sip-fake-stack/README.md

 ## Install
-- It's not in the NPM repo since it's nor ready to use in production.
+- It's not in the NPM repo since it's not ready to use in production.
 BTW you can install it from there:
 `npm i -g git+https://github.com/jesusprubio/sip-fake-stack.git`

 ## Use